ffizer/ffizer/docs/src/authoring_tutorial.md

 *An other alternatives would be to move the template, but not the sample under a `template` folder and to configure `use_template_dir: true`*

-Now you can add test again, and commit.
+Now you can test again, and commit.

 ```sh
 ffizer test-samples --source .